The House of Lancaster

 Henry IV, Part I by William Shakespeare.
 Text of the play.

 Henry IV, Part II by William Shakespeare.
 Shakespeare's second play about the king.

 King Henry V

 Henry V by Christopher Allmand.
 The first full scholarly biography of Henry V, based on the primary English and French sources.

 Henry V by John Matusiak.
-This biography takes a fresh look at the English king's entire life and nine-year reign, and at the figures who influenced and helped him, such as his father and uncles.
+This biography takes a fresh look at the English king's entire life and nine-year reign.

 Henry V: The Rebirth of Chivalry by Malcolm Mercer.
-Featuring a mix of significant letters and official documents from the National Archives, written in the words of the monarch and his contemporaries, this book aims to uncover Henry the man, Henry the soldier, and Henry the king.
+Features a mix of significant letters and official documents from the National Archives.

 Henry V: Leadership, Strategy, Conflict by Marcus Cowper.
 Examines the king's key battles and sieges, and private reasons for controversial military decisions.
 Includes detailed maps, photographs and artwork.